elwinar/babel/README.md

 - `md.php` using PHP + Markdown
 - `md.blade.php` using Blade + PHP + Markdown

+Just create your view with the right extension and let Laravel to the magic for you!

 ## Yet another markdown package for Laravel

 I know there is already several markdown packages for both PHP and Laravel 4.
 I was myself fond of the [vtalbot](https://github.com/vtalbot/markdown) package, and occasionally used others as well such as the excellent [kindari](https://github.com/Kindari/laravel-markdown) one.